Giric: Gregory the Great

 By the 12th century, Giric had acquired legendary status as liberator of the Scottish church from Pictish oppression and, fantastically, as conqueror of Ireland and most of England.
 As a result, Giric was known as Gregory the Great.
 This tale appears in the variant of the Chronicle of the Kings of Alba which is interpolated in Andrew of Wyntoun's Orygynale Cronykil of Scotland.
 Here Giric, or Grig, is named "Makdougall", son of Dúngal.

-List "D", which may be taken as typical, contains this account of Giric:Giric, Dungal's son, reigned for twelve years; and he died in Dundurn, and was buried in Iona.
+List "D", which may be taken as typical, contains this account of Giric:

+Giric, Dungal's son, reigned for twelve years; and he died in Dundurn, and was buried in Iona.
 He subdued to himself all Ireland, and nearly [all] England; and he was the first to give liberty to the Scottish church, which was in servitude up to that time, after the custom and fashion of the Picts.

 Giric's conquests appear as Bernicia, rather than Ireland (Hibernia), in some versions.
 William Forbes Skene saw a connection between this and the account in the Historia de Sancto Cuthberto which claims that soon after the death of King Halfdan, the Northumbrians and the Northmen united under King Guthfrith to defeat a Scots invasion.

 This account is not found in the Poppleton Manuscript.
 The lists known as "D", "F", "I", "K", and "N", contain a different version, copied by the Chronicle of Melrose.

 Ut regem nostrum Girich

-In a recent discussion of the "Dunkeld Litany", which was largely fabricated in Schottenklöster in Germany in late Medieval and Early Modern times, Thomas Owen Clancy offers the provisional conclusion that, within the emendations and additions, there lies an authentic 9th century Litany.
-The significance of this Litany for the question of Giric's authenticity and kingship is contained in a prayer for the king and the army, where the king named is Giric:Ut regem nostrum Girich cum exercito suo ab omnibus inimicorum insiidis tuearis et defendas, te rogamus audi nos.
+In a recent discussion of the "Dunkeld Litany", which was largely fabricated in Schottenklöster in Germany in Late Medieval and Early Modern times, Thomas Owen Clancy offers the provisional conclusion that, within the emendations and additions, there lies an authentic 9th century Litany.
+The significance of this Litany for the question of Giric's authenticity and kingship is contained in a prayer for the king and the army, where the king named is Giric:

+Ut regem nostrum Girich cum exercito suo ab omnibus inimicorum insiidis tuearis et defendas, te rogamus audi nos.

 He shall rule over Alba as one Lord

-A.A.M.
-Duncan argues that the association of Giric and Eochaid in the kingship is spurious, that Giric alone was king of the Picts, which he claimed as the son of daughter of Kenneth MacAlpin, and that the report that he was Eochaid's guardian (alumpnus) is a misreading of uncle (auunculus).
-A.P.
-Smyth proposed that Giric was a nephew of Kenneth MacAlpin, the son of his brother Donald MacAlpin (Domnall mac Ailpín), which appears to rest on what is probably a scribal error.
+Archie Duncan argues that the association of Giric and Eochaid in the kingship is spurious, that Giric alone was king of the Picts, which he claimed as the son of a daughter of Kenneth MacAlpin, and that the report that he was Eochaid's guardian (alumpnus) is a misreading of an uncle (auunculus).
+A. P. Smyth proposed that Giric was a nephew of Kenneth MacAlpin, the son of his brother Donald MacAlpin (Domnall mac Ailpín), which appears to rest on what is probably a scribal error.
 The entry also states that an otherwise unknown Causantín, son of Domnaill (or of Dúngail) was king.
-Finally, Benjamin Hudson has suggested that Giric, rather than being a member of Cenél nGabráin dynasty of Kenneth MacAlpin and his kin, was a member of the northern Cenél Loairn-descended House of Moray, and accepts the existence of Giric's brother Causantín.
+Finally, Benjamin Hudson has suggested that Giric, rather than being a member of the Cenél nGabráin dynasty of Kenneth MacAlpin and his kin, was a member of the northern Cenél Loairn – descended House of Moray, and accepts the existence of Giric's brother Causantín.